reveal.js :: R Presentations

 Presentations can also be published to the web using RPubs.
 To do this you invoke theMore -> Publish to RPubs command from the presentation toolbar.
 Note that all documents published to RPubs are publicly visible, so you should only publish presentations that you wish to share publicly.

-Categories: Presentation
+Categories: R Presentation

 onesixx